 The College of Exploration is a global learning network with an emphasis on web-based courses and workshops for educators, teachers and students of all ages.
 Programs are offered throughout the year and topics include Earth systems, oceans, climate, and technology.

 A 13-week distance-learning course on the atmospheric portion of the Earth system and its interaction with people using real-time data, text reading, activities, and online investigations.
-Course materials are free to selected participants and 3 graduate credits are awarded upon completion of the course.
+Course materials are included and 3 graduate credits are awarded upon completion of the course.

 A 13-week distance-learning course on the fluid Earth system emphasizing the atmospheric, ocean, and hydrologic sciences using real-time data, text reading, activities, and online investigations.
-Course materials are free to selected participants and 3 graduate credits are awarded upon completion of the course.
+Course materials are included and 3 graduate credits are awarded upon completion of the course.

 A 13-week distance-learning course that investigates the mass and energy flows associated with the global climate system and the related issues using real-time data, text reading, activities, and online investigations.
-Course materials are free to selected participants and teachers in most states receive 3 graduate credits upon completion of the course.
+Course materials are included and teachers receive 3 graduate credits upon completion of the course.

 Students from grades 6-14 use data from NOAA's GOES-16 or GOES-17 satellites to investigate weather and natural hazards.
 Students from the winning middle school, high school, and college teams will receive $25 gift cards and official GOES-T launch viewing invitations.
 Teachers coaching the winning teams will receive launch invites and conference travel support to attend and present at the 2020 American Meteorological Society Centennial meeting in Boston.